whytekieran/Data-Representation-Project/README.md

       ------------ | -------------
        NAME | The name of the park.
        LOCATION | The location of the park, contains information like the street name.
-       AREA | The area of the city in which te park is located FACILITIES | The different facilities that are available at the park OPENING HOURS | The opening hours for the park
+       AREA | The area of the city in which the park is located FACILITIES | The different facilities that are available at the park OPENING HOURS | The opening hours for the park